merqube/merqube-client-lib/docs/examples/tr_decrement/DecrementDemo.md

 It will raise an error if one (with that RIC) does not exist, or if there are no returns on or before the decrement `base_date`.

 The same calendar as the underlying TR will be automatically applied.
+Parameters such as the index timezone and daily index runtime are all determined on the server side based on the RIC.

 Run the tool to create the index: